LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- MarcEdit can be used to edit any part of the MARC data including the Leader, fixed fields, fields, indicators, subfields and the content in those fields.
+- MarcEdit can be used to add, delete, or edit any part of the MARC data including the Leader, fixed fields, fields, indicators, subfields and the content in those fields.
-- MarcEdit comes with an array of tools to manipulate data and validate MARC.
+- MarcEdit comes with an array of tools and comprehensive options to manipulate data and validate MARC.
+- MarcEdit provides methods to undo, save and compile your work done in the MarcEditor.

 ::::::::::::::::::::::::::::::::::::::::::::::::::